 - Sightseeing time: 0-60 min is enough to feel the atmosphere of this extraordinary architecture and take unique photos for Instagram;)

-- How to get there: nearly 30 bus and tram lines from the centre of Katowice, the nearest stop is Katowice Strefa Kultury.
+- How to get there: nearly 30 bus and tram lines from the center of Katowice, the nearest stop is Katowice Strefa Kultury.
 It’s best to take a walk there.

-- Where to eat: between the NOSPR and MCK there is ISTO restaurant which serves modern Polish cuisine.
+- Where to eat: between the NOSPR and MCK there is ISTO restaurant that serves modern Polish cuisine.
 You should definitely familiarise yourself with its unique menu.